Diet and Exercise for a Healthy Heart

-- Whole-grain breads are high in fiber and complex carbohydrates, so choose these breads instead of white breads for sandwiches and as additions to meals.
+- Whole-grain breads are higher in fiber and complex carbohydrates, so choose these breads instead of white breads for sandwiches and as additions to meals.

-- Eat fruits and vegetables, which are naturally low in fat.
+- Eat plenty of fruits and vegetables.
 Not only do they add flavor and variety to your diet, but they also contain fiber, vitamins and minerals.

-- Dry beans, peas and lentils offer protein and fiber without the cholesterol and fat that meats have.
+- Dry beans, peas and lentils offer protein and fiber.
 Once in a while, try substituting beans for meat in a favorite recipe, such as lasagna or chili.

-- Choose low- or nonfat versions of milk, yogurt and cheese products.
+- Choose low-fat versions of milk, yogurt and cheese products.
 Eat no more than 4 egg yolks a week (use egg whites or egg substitutes).